-To Grow Your Network: The top reason most people join LinkedIn is for the opportunity to network.
-A seasoned networker as well as a novice can leverage and maintain several professional networks on the site.
-While networking on LinkedIn does not replace the genuine connection that can be made in a face-to-face interaction, it can be more efficient.
-LinkedIn’s functionality provides couple of methods to help users connect with other members.
+The top reason most people join LinkedIn is for the opportunity to network.
+A seasoned networker, as well as a novice, can leverage and maintain several professional networks on the site.
+While networking on LinkedIn does not replace the genuine connection that can be made in face-to-face interaction, it can be more efficient.
+LinkedIn’s functionality provides a couple of methods to help users connect with other members:

 In other words, LinkedIn will allow you to see whether someone has a direct online connection to someone else or whether they have connections in common.
 Determining how many degrees there are between you and someone you would like to add to your network can help you identify someone who may potentially be able to facilitate an introduction.

 Networking has always been important because of the potential it provides to create lucrative employment and business opportunities.
 LinkedIn offers employment postings and search features that can facilitate a job search as well as business ventures.

 If you are looking for employment, LinkedIn should be at the heart of your job search.
 At the most basic level, LinkedIn allows you to research a prospective employer and to create a visible online resume that highlights your skills, credentials and work experience (in essence, your personal brand).
 It also allows you to include recommendations and endorsements from colleagues and/or former colleagues.